Products

-Age-friendly Cities and Communities – thinking about our ageing population
+Age-friendly cities and communities – thinking about our ageing population

 The inclusion of older people in community activities to better meet their needs has been acknowledged by the World Health Global Network for Age-friendly Cities and Communities which was established to foster the exchange of experience and mutual learning between cities and communities worldwide.